Edible Perennials That Will Bear Year After Year

 Tips for Growing Perennials In Your Garden

-If you are going to have both perennials and annuals in your garden, it's wise to keep them in separate areas to make planting annuals easier, as well as cleaning up at the end of the growing season.
+Tip: If you are going to have both perennials and annuals in your garden, consider keeping them in separate areas, so it'll be easier to plant your annuals and clean up at the end of the growing season.